drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 - $$ p(i=RD, j=LD) = \frac{e^{\alpha_j}}{e^{\alpha_i}+e^{\alpha_j}+e^{z + .5(\alpha_i+\alpha_j)}}$$

 Where $$z \in (-\infty,\infty)$$ determines the probability of a tie.
 We set $z=0$ which seems reasonable enough for our purposes. $$\alpha_i$$ represents player $$i$$'s "strength" or evidence for playing on the left side.
-The $$\alpha$$'s are usually fit to the response data, but for this clustering problem we take them to be the log odds computed previously.
+The $$\alpha$$'s are usually fit to the response data, but for this clustering problem we take them to be the log odds computed previously. <s>I think</s> I'm getting away with this since both the Davidson strength terms and log odds are relative values.

-Since pairwise comparisons only occur between teammates and only across one game, we can compartmentalize the labelling process.
+Since pairwise comparisons only occur between teammates and only across one game, we can compartmentalize the labelling process accordinglyy.
 We find labels $$l$$ such that log likelihood of our pairwise comparison model weighted by the time each pair spent on the ice is maximized:

 $$ \sum_{i<j}\Delta[i,j]*log(p(i=l_i, j=l_j))$$